echeadle/2_Django/mysite/PROGRESS.md

 11. Sending emails with Django page 61
 12. Using Django forms to share posts via email
 13. Adding comments to posts using forms from models
+14. Add then Filter posts by tags
+15. Retrieving posts by similarity
+In order to retrieve similar posts for a specific post, you need to perform the following steps:
+1.Retrieve all tags for the current post
+2.Get all posts that are tagged with any of those tags 3.Exclude the current post from that list to avoid recommending the same post 4.Order the results by the number of tags shared with the current post 5.In the case of two or more posts with the same number of tags, recommend the most recent post 6.Limit the query to the number of posts you want to recommend 16.